Miguel Zacarías: Other works

 In spite of his considerable cinematographic work, Zacarías always considered himself a writer.
 He produced some 130 novels, 250 short stories, 27 theatrical works, poetry, and essays touching on philosophy and politics.
 He wrote one ballet, La Princesa Europea.

 Death

 He died in his sleep at the age of 101 in Cuernavaca, Morelos, of heart failure.

 Legacy

 Zacarías was proud of Mexico, and worked tirelessly to bring its identity and heritage to public attention.
 The story is told of Zacarías that, while in Europe he heard a waltz being played, a creation of Mexican composer Juventino Rosas.
 When he suggested that it was a Mexican tune, he was told by his European friends, "Impossible - no Mexican could have composed that".
 Incensed, he returned to Mexico, wrote a novel based on the life of Rosas, and produced a movie bearing the title of a famous Rosas composition, Sobre las Olas (1933).

-Zacarías made his movies with one overarching principle - to export and display the Mexican culture, the true spirit of the country.
+Zacarías's films frequently focused on themes of Mexican national identity and cultural heritage.